Samsung must pay $400 million in FinFet patent suit

 Samsung has reportedly been ordered to pay $400 million to the licensing arm of a South Korean university for infringing a patent related to semiconductor technology.

-A federal jury in Texas found in favor if KIAST IP US on Friday after finding the Korean electronics giant infringed on a US patent related to FinFET, according to Bloomberg.
+A federal jury in Texas found in favor of KAIST IP US on Friday after finding the Korean electronics giant infringed on a US patent related to FinFet, according to Bloomberg.
 FinFet is a key technology in the production of processors for mobile phones.

 Qualcomm and GlobalFoundries were also found to have infringed on the patent but reportedly weren't ordered to pay damages.
 A copy of the decision was unavailable on an online legal filings portal Saturday.